 “Columbia's analytic center has the unique position of being in a department of psychiatry with connections to many other schools of thought.
 To me this opens up possibilities for cross-disciplinary investigation and expansion of psychoanalytic ideas - the great thing about intellectual and academic life.”

-The second most frequent answer was the Center’s commitment to advancing knowledge through research and scholarship [link to 3.0].
+The second most frequent answer was the Center’s commitment to advancing knowledge through research and scholarship.
 As an integral part of one of the country’s leading department of psychiatry, our faculty pursue research on the leading edge psychoanalytic science.
 Current projects include a multi center national outcome trial comparing psychoanalytic treatment with other forms of psychotherapy as well as the use of MRI scanning to demonstrate structural change in analytic patients.

 a distinguished faculty committed to teaching